whs/kyou/docs/widgets.md

 When the configuration page is closed, `unload()` is fired.
 You should pull all events bind to the top level element.
 Specially, Backbone binds the events specified in `events` attribute of the view to the top level element.
 Use `this.undelegateEvents()` to unbound.
 The default implementation of `unload()` automatically does this.

+If the `unload()` method returned `false`, the unloading process is canceled.
+Use this when the user have unsaved data.
+Note that when the editor page is unloaded, the `unload()` method does not fire at all.

 The TemplConfigView is a subclass of Backbone.View and simplify the widget creation process.
 Just extend this class by `TemplConfigView.extend({})` and specifying the template name in the template attribute.

 The configuration template is a file in `handlebars/config/template.html`.
 Inside should be a form.
 When is form is submitted, its content will be set on the model object which should be very common for all widgets.